LaunchBlockMC/.github/profile/README.md

 ![Github Organization](https://github.com/user-attachments/assets/7cb9d17a-83f9-41d1-9349-cae3459e98cb)

 LaunchBlock is a all in one deployment, build and hosting platform for Minecraft.
 We allow people to quickly get their game from plan to players.

-It's as simple as creating a repository with your files, hopping into our panel, grabbing the ip and inviting players!
+It's as simple as creating a GitHub repository with your server files, hopping into our panel, grabbing the ip and inviting players!

 🔗 [Read all about us!](https://launchblock.gg)